stepchowfun/typical/README.md

   - The first field recognized by the receiver is used.
   - At least one required or asymmetric field must be present.

-A simple enumerated type with up to 32 fields (such as `weekday` above) is encoded as a single byte.
+For a simple enumerated type (such as `weekday` above), the encoding of a field with an index less than 32 takes up a single byte.

 ## Usage